kodedile/SaveDataScripts/README.txt

 (for example, "C:\Users\USERNAME\Downloads\Kura5_version")

 ////////////////////////////////////////////////////////////////
-Note: Please do not change the folder names or change the folder structure.
+Note: Please do not change the folder structure.
 These scripts assume the following structure:

 Kura5_version/